RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

   <figcaption>Spare Theme Detailed View - Helpers</figcaption>
 </figure>

-These colored boxes will eventually be the semi-transparent white boxes that go behind the content, but for now we make them colored so they are easier to see.
+These colored boxes will eventually be the semi-transparent white boxes that go behind the content, but for now we make them colored, so they are easier to see.

 Now we want to add in some more Helper boxes within these, so the content will have some padding: